sfingram/advent2020/README.md

 ## Day 4

 Data validation, using a lot of regular expressions to do the heavy lifting.
 Was going to try to come up with a data structure that takes a string and spits out a data validation function, but just settled on a `match` expression.

+## Day 5

+The key to this puzzle is to recognize the mapping between the binary space partitioning and bitfields.
+Got to use itertools on this one.
+I'm a confused about why the `i32` data keeps getting turned into `&i32` or even `&&i32` in the sorted vector and `zip`'ed iterator.
+I was able to work around it, but it still feels like magic to me, which I wish it wouldn't.